themagicalmammal/howtolinux/README.md

  ```

  ### - Office
- I directly use chrome extension for the office which you can see [here](https://chrome.google.com/webstore/detail/editor-for-docs-sheets-sl/eahibemoondbjaojgcdnmjlnbjmgbbml)
+ I directly use Chrome extension for the office, which you can get [here](https://chrome.google.com/webstore/detail/editor-for-docs-sheets-sl/eahibemoondbjaojgcdnmjlnbjmgbbml)

  Remove LibreOffice
  ```bash